github-pfeifer-syscon-de/genericImg/README.md

 ## Minimum requirements

 - a compiler supporting C++20 (preferable Gcc >= 13, others may work as well, check source for "gcc","GNUC" and the compiler options in Makefile.am)
-- Gnu autotools
+- The build system was switched to meson
-- The configure step is where needed dependencies will popup (so look for "checking for ..." and see if the answer is "yes" if not install additional packages).
+- The configure step is where needed dependencies will popup (so look for "Dependency ..." and see if the answer is "yes" if not install additional packages).

 ## Debian